-The head office of the Bank and its 13 branches are located in Yerevan; one branch is located in Gyumri, one branch in Abovyan and another branch is located in Vanadzor.
+The head office of the Bank and its 13 branches are located: ten branches are located in Yerevan; one branch is located in Gyumri, one branch in Abovyan and another branch is located in Vanadzor.

-Number of employees as at the reporting date is 357.
+Number of employees as at the reporting date is 362.